 - Age-Progression Song: Arguably "Outlaw Pete", albeit slightly nastier than most of these usually are.

-- All Drummers Are Animals: Averted with the chilled-out Max Weinberg, but the original E Street drummer, Vini Lopez, was nicknamed "Mad Dog".
+- All Drummers Are Animals: The very first words sung on a Springsteen album are "madman drummers" ("Blinded by the Light"), a nod to the original E Street drummer, Vini Lopez, who was nicknamed "Mad Dog".
+Averted with the chilled-out Max Weinberg.

 - All Just a Dream: A verse in "Downbound Train"